 David G. Goodwin Memorial Lecture

-Jim and Sandy Hall Auditorium, Gates • Thomas
+Jim and Sandy Hall Auditorium, 135 Gates-Thomas

-Reception to follow in Room 235
+Reception to follow in Gates-Thomas 235

 The Lecture is in memory of David G. Goodwin, Professor of Mechanical Engineering and Applied Physics, Emeritus, who passed away on November 11, 2012.
 Professor Goodwin was best known for developing ways to grow thin films of high-purity diamond.
 Diamond films—transparent, scratch-resistant, and efficient dissipaters of the heat generated by high-powered computer chips—are now routinely used to protect electronic and optical components, and diamond-coated drill bits can be found at any hardware store.

 The Lecture will be held annually and is made possible by the Division of Engineering and Applied Science and the support of family, friends and colleagues through donations to the David G. Goodwin Memorial Fund.